Jackknife Inference for Fixed Effects Models: Conclusion

 \section{Conclusion}

-This paper develops a straightforward and computationally inexpensive route to valid inference for fixed effects models.
+This paper develops a straightforward and computationally inexpensive method of inference for fixed effects models.
 More broadly, this paper provides a general framework for the systematic development of jackknife bias-corrected estimators and jackknife $t$-statistics, that accommodates a wide range of models and estimation approaches, multi-dimensional panels, and higher-order bias corrections.
 Thus far, we have largely proceeded from the point at which a suitable collection of subsamples is obtained.
-Ongoing work develops general principles for constructing such subsamples, including optimality, as well as guidance on how to proceed with simultaneous inference (multiple restrictions).
+Ongoing work develops general principles for constructing such subsamples, including optimality.
 Results in this regard will appear in subsequent revisions.

+Beyond fixed effects models, there has been increased interest in automatic inference procedures in other settings where estimators exhibit asymptotic bias.
+Much of this literature emphasises bootstrap or analytic bias correction (see, e.g., \cite{cavaliere2024bootstrap}).
+Our method provides an alternative to the bootstrap, one which both exhibits a substantially reduced computational burden and enjoys a high degree of model agnosticism.
+As such, our method may be usefully employed elsewhere.

+One promising line of enquiry is two-stage estimators, where the final stage estimator inherits bias from the first stage.
+Examples of this include models with many first-stage covariates \citep{cattaneo2019two} and factor-augmented regressions with estimated factors \citep{goncalves2014estimating}.
+In such instances, we may derive jackknife bias-corrected estimators and jackknife $t$-statistics through the generation of subsamples.
+Another promising line of enquiry is semiparametric and nonparametric estimators where asymptotic bias can arise as a consequence of smoothing \citep{calonico2014robust,calonico2018effect}.
+In such instances, we may manipulate bandwidth in order to produce a collection of estimators which exhibit different linear combinations of the same bias terms.
+Ongoing work explores the applications of our method in these settings.